evets17/SprintGameManager/README.md

 ### Analyze the games folder
 - Use the **Analyze** area to scan the currently selected games folder and compute warnings per game.
-- Use the warning filters to show only specific issues (missing ROM/config/metadata/images, overlay conflicts, resolution mismatches, etc.).
+- Use the warning filters to show only specific issues (missing ROM/config/metadata/images, resolution mismatches, etc.).
 - Enable **Only games with warnings** to quickly narrow the game list.
 - Use the **select all / clear all** filter buttons to toggle filters faster.
 - If you add/rename files, re-run Analyze (or Refresh) to update results.